epoptes/epoptes.org/installation.md

 # Installation

 Epoptes consists of a server package called `epoptes` and a client package called `epoptes-client`.
-Install the server part on the PC where you'll be monitoring the clients from.
-If you want to use the GUI from a thin-client, install it on the LTSP server.

 ## Server package installation